ptpro-douglashahn/ScanSourceAssessment/assessment-platform-developer/README-IMPLEMENTED.md

 ScanSource Assessment - Douglas Hahn

 This is the first time I have programmed in Entity Framework.
 Also, before this project, I had never heard of Command Query Responsibility Segregation Pattern.
 However, the concepts that I have discovered are interesting and I would like to learn how to implement these concepts better.
+I'm particularly unsure about the correct way to implement DBContext.
+I focused, instead, on making the screen functional.

 Issues Found: